Fast Facts: Can Drunk Driver Be Arrested Immediately?

 Repeat Offenses:

-- Extended license suspension: 1-3 years
+- Extended license suspension: Duration varies by jurisdiction

 Can drunk driver be arrested and lose their license permanently?
 Multiple DUI convictions can result in permanent license revocation in some states.
 The Department of Motor Vehicles (DMV) in each state maintains records of DUI convictions and administers license suspension procedures.
 Aggravating factors like accidents, injuries, or extremely high BAC levels increase penalty severity.